 Stewart Beach

-The seawall actually begins here at Stewart Beach.
-You can park your car in the lot for a fee ($15 currently), or you can download an app to park anywhere along Seawall Boulevard.
+The seawall begins here at Stewart Beach.
+You can park your car in the lot for a fee or download an app to park anywhere along Seawall Boulevard.
 Stewart Beach has chair and umbrella rentals, a playground, restrooms, showers, food, and non-alcoholic beverages.
-(Open Memorial Day through October.
+(Open Memorial Day through October.)

 Porretto Beach